Devil May Cry 4: Gameplay

 Gameplay in Devil May Cry 4 is like previous games in the series.
-The player must fight through levels called "missions", occasionally solving puzzles or gathering items.
+The player must fight through a linear sequence of levels called "missions", occasionally solving puzzles or gathering items.
 Performance in a mission is graded from "D", the lowest grade, to "A" then "S", "SS", and "SSS", the highest grade.
 Grades are based on items used, Red Orbs gathered, time taken, and the number of Style Points accumulated.
 Each Style Point grade has its own tag-word.
 The stylish grade shows up on the side of the screen and begins at "Deadly" (D); progresses through "Carnage" (C), "Brutal" (B), and "Atomic" (A); then, advances through one last bar of grades containing the phrases "Smokin'" (S), "Smokin' Style" (SS), and lastly "Smokin' Sick Style" (SSS).
 Stylish combat is the focus of the game, conveyed through unbroken combos of varied attacks while avoiding damage.
 The player must avoid enemy attacks to continue performing combos, often by memorizing attack patterns.
-The Devil Trigger is a super state that enables the player to become more powerful adding a slow but steady health regeneration, with increased damage done.
-Devil Trigger can be activated by pressing the button to trigger it when the gauge is filled.
+The player can perform taunts in combat, with different animations for the character based on the current stylish grade.
+Taunting enemies without being hit rewards the player with a slight increase in Style Points and the energy in the Devil Trigger gauge.
+The Devil Trigger is a temporary super-powered state that changes the animations of some of the player character´s attacks and increases damage done, while adding a slow but steady health regeneration.
+Devil Trigger can be activated by pressing the corresponding button when the gauge is filled.

 Some changes introduced in Devil May Cry 4 are the presence of two playable characters, Dante and Nero, and a slight modification to the shop system.
-A new currency, Proud Souls, is used to buy new abilities while Red Orbs are used to buy items.
-Proud Souls are rewarded at the end of missions; the amount varies depending on how well the player performed.
-The cost of abilities increases with the purchase of other abilities, though all abilities can be sold back for their original price.
+A new currency, Proud Souls, is used to buy new abilities while Red Orbs are used to buy consumable items and some upgrades.
+Red Orbs are obtained mainly by defeating enemies, based on the player´s stylish grade at that time, and destroying environmental objects during missions.
+Proud Souls are awarded at the end of missions; the amount varies depending on how well the player performed.
+The cost of abilities increases with the purchase of other abilities, though all abilities can be refunded for their original price.